-It is subsequently cleaved from the R-binder complexes by pancreatic proteolysis in the duodenum and then binds to intrinsic factor.
-Vitamin B 12 to form a resistant complex that is taken up by ileal cell receptors (cubulin).
+It is subsequently cleaved from the R-binder complexes by pancreatic proteolysis in the duodenum and binds to intrinsic factors.
+Vitamin B 12 forms a resistant complex taken up by ileal cell receptors (tubulin).

 Causes of intrinsic factor deficiency

-The most common cause of intrinsic factor deficiency is autoimmunity; The reason for requesting intrinsic factor antibody measurement is usually the discovery of a low plasma vitamin B concentration, a cause of macrocytic anemia, and various neurological disorders.
+The most common cause of intrinsic factor deficiency is autoimmunity; requesting intrinsic factor antibody measurement usually reveals a low plasma vitamin B concentration, a cause of macrocytic anemia and various neurological disorders.

-The diagnosis of pernicious anemia is based on the finding of a low plasma B concentration in conjunction with the presence of antiparietal cell antibodies and / or intrinsic factor antibodies.
+The diagnosis of pernicious anemia is based on finding a low plasma B concentration in conjunction with the presence of anti-parietal cell antibodies and intrinsic factor antibodies.